Rarámuri

 The brightly colored dresses juxtapose the rich earth tones in one of Mexico’s, most rugged regions: the Copper Canyon or “Barrancas del Cobre” as it is known in Spanish.
 The locals here are proud, resilient and strong…

-Known as the Rarámuri tribe of indigenous people, they have lived in various regions of the state of Chihuahua since long before the arrival of Spanish conquistadores.
-Better known as the Tarahumara, an exonym given to them by the Spaniards, they are easily identified by their distinctive, colorful apparel.
+This is the Rarámuri tribe of indigenous people.
+They have lived in various regions of the state of Chihuahua since long before the arrival of Spanish conquistadores.
+They are more commonly known as the Tarahumara, an exonym given to them by the Spaniards and they are easily identified by their distinctive, colorful apparel.

 The approximately 70,000 Rarámuri in Chihuahua have been able to preserve their native culture and resist total integration more successfully than any other indigenous group in Mexico.
 Today they are found living in cities, countryside communities and remote canyons.